 The tenuous line lies with getting agreement on some kind of next step every time you get in touch.
 Follow-up, therefore, like intelligence gathering, is an ongoing and never-ending process.
 It may slow down depending on the step of the sales process, but it doesn’t end.

 Follow-ups are normally best handled by the salesperson responsible for starting the relationship, after all, as a rule, no one could be better capable to pick up the conversation where it was last left.

-While overwhelming your prospects with every piece of information you possess on their first request may be very impressive to show them how much you knowledge you possess, it may hamper your ability to stay in touch.
-Having a variety of collateral informative materials in stock gives you reason to follow up and keep in touch.
+While overwhelming your prospects with every piece of information you possess on their first request may be very impressive to show them how much knowledge you possess, it may hamper your ability to stay in touch.
+Having a variety of collateral informative materials in stock gives you a reason to follow up and keep in touch.